13 Mistakes New Beekeepers Make

 4. Not Feeding A New Colony

 Finally, not a mistake that we made!
-Or maybe we did.
-Since our first colony didn’t survive, we’ll never know.

 Comb production takes time.
 Colonies are different.
-It might take them a while to acclimate to plastic foundation.
+It might take them a while to acclimate to a plastic foundation.

 The best thing you can do is feed them sugar syrup.
 Even if there’s plenty of nectar flow available, feed new bees.
-They can save energy and time spent foraging on building new comb if you provide the food.

 In addition to sugar syrup, you can provide pollen patties for additional protein.